jorb1/eds220-hwk4/README.md

 ## Data
 The first is a simplified collection of bands (red, green, blue, near-infrared and shortwave infrared) from the Landsat Collection 2 Level-2 atmosperically corrected surface reflectance data, collected by the Landsat 8 satellite.

 The data was retrieved from the Microsof Planetary Computer data catalogue and pre-processed to remove data outside land and coarsen the spatial resolution.
+This initial processing of data was done by Galaz-Garcia (see citations).
 This data should be used for visualization and educational purposes only.

-The second dataset will be historical open-access data about fire perimeters in California.
+The second dataset is historical open-access data about fire perimeters in California.
 There are several datasets with this information online.
-The dataset that I found is from data.gov.
+The dataset that I found is open source from data.gov.
 See link in citations.

+I accessed all these data on November 15th, 2024.

 ## Repository Structure